srid/srid/content/Thoughts/Cynical non-pioneers.md

 slug: plato-cave
 ---

 I wish there existed a suitable antonym for the word "pioneer"[^def].
 The closest that exists, as far as I can tell, is the [Plato's Cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave) metaphor.
+Baring a suitable word that gets suggested to me, I will use "Cynical non-pioneers" to refer to such peoples.

 [^def]: *a person who is among the first to research and develop a new area of knowledge or activity*